 Learn about Looping: The Do-it-Yourself Artificial Pancreas

 I still get excited bolusing directly from my iPhone.
 You are right that is not available on any commercial pump.
-However, a do-it-yourself community of people living with Type 1 diabetes have made an automated insulin delivery system that adjust basal rates every five minutes, allows remote bolusing from your phone, and displays glucose data, active insulin and carbohydrates all in one place.
+However, a do-it-yourself community of people living with type 1 diabetes have made an automated insulin delivery system that adjust basal rates every five minutes, allows remote bolusing from your phone and displays blood glucose data, active insulin and carbohydrates all in one place.
 Today, you are getting an introduction into Looping.

 What is looping?

 According to the main source of looping information—www.Loopdocs.com: “Loop is an app template for building an automated insulin delivery system.
 It is a stone resting on the boulders of work done by many others.”

 In my own words, Loop is an iOS app (Apple only) that connects a continuous glucose monitor and a compatible insulin pump to your phone to bring automated insulin adjustments.

 The biggest barrier to the current do-it-yourself artificial pancreas community is finding a compatible pump.
 Because of a ‘security flaw,’ software engineers discovered how older Medtronic pumps communicated via a radio frequency.
 As of April 2019, DIY Looping is now compatible with Omnipod as well.
 This communication protocol has been patched in firmware, limiting loopable pumps to the following list:

 - Medtronic x23 series

 - Medtronic x54 series (for our international users)